There are a couple of life lessons we can take away from Another:

 - Groupthink can be a dangerous, detrimental thing.

 There are probably more, but this is only supposed to be a 500-ish word review.
 Let’s get this

 Another is a supernatural horror mystery of sorts.
 The story follows transfer student Kouichi Sakakibara and his classmates at Yomiyama North as they attempt to defy a supernatural force they don’t quite understand.

 Tsutomu Mizuhima (Genshiken, Blood-C) is at the helm working alongside series composer/writer Ryou Higaki (Kuromukuro) to adapt the written novel source material.
-They’re joined by chief animation director Yuriko Ishii (Kuromukuro, A Lull in the Sea), and sound director Yoshikazu Iwanami (Baccano!, Blood-C, Erased, many, many more).
-Kou Otani (Eyeshield 21, Mobile Suit Gundam Wing) produces the music, and the series is put together/animated under the banner of P.A.
+They’re joined by chief animation director Yuriko Ishii (Kuromukuro, A Lull in the Sea), and sound director Yoshikazu Iwanami (Baccano!, Blood-C, Erased).
+Kou Otani (Eyeshield 21, Mobile Suit Gundam Wing) produces the music, and the series is put together and animated under the banner of P.A.
 Works (Angel Beats!, Uma Musume: Pretty Derby).

 From a narrative standpoint, there is definitely some curious plot development and questionable character decision-making, but you almost have to have a higher willing suspension of disbelief when you’re watching something of the supernatural or science-fiction variety.

 Why does this curse exist in the first place?
 I don’t know; it just does.

 Why does the universe hate Mayuri so much in Steins;Gate?
 I don’t know that, either; it just does.